-30.2 Penalties.
+33.2.
+Penalties and redress

-In addition a competitor might be disqualified when:

-- (i) Surpassing the starting line before the green flag is up (OCS or over the line).
+- 33.2.1.
+In addition a competitor might be disqualified when: - (i) Surpassing the starting line before the green flag is up (OCS or over the line).
 In this case there will be a general recall and the same heat will be restarted without the disqualified riders.
-Competitor/s will be disqualified (DQS) from the race, scoring one point plus the number of competitors in the race.
-In case half of the fleet is disqualified, (not the final), the remaining riders automatically advance to the next round. - (ii) Riding in a manner that can be considered as dangerous or a threat of safety for other competitors.
-The competitor will be scored one point plus the number of the competitors in the race. - (iii) A competitor competes in the wrong heat.
-The competitor will be scored one point plus the number of the competitors in the race.
+Competitor/s will be disqualified (DSQ) from the race, scoring one point plus the number of competitors in the race.

+In case half of the fleet is disqualified, (not the final), the remaining riders automatically advance to the next round.

+- (ii) Not leaving clear the triangle in the Starting line the last minute before the race starts.
+The triangle is an imaginary line in between the committee boat, the start buoy and the buoy/ mark number one. - (iii) Riding in a manner that can be considered as dangerous or a threat of safety for other competitors.
+The competitor will be scored one point plus the number of the competitors in the race. - (iv) A competitor competes in the wrong heat.
+The competitor will be scored one point plus the number of the competitors in his heat.

+33.2.2.
 A competitor will be warned when:

-(i) Using the power of the wing during the surfing/pumping leg will be penalized with a warning.
-When receiving a second warning will be disqualified from the Elimination.
+(i) Using the power of the wing during the surfing/pumping leg will be penalised with a warning.
+When receiving a second warning will be disqualified from the heat.
+Additionally the warnings can be used to notice competitors that are riding in a potential dangerous manner.